 1. Nathan Sawaya – Lego Artist

-Based in New York, Nathan Sawaya is not just a full-time artist, he’s a Lego Certified Professional.
-He is acknowledged as one of the first people to have brought Lego into maintsream art.
+Based in New York, Nathan Sawaya is not just a full-time artist; he’s a Lego Certified Professional.
+He is acknowledged as one of the first people to have brought Lego into mainstream art.

 With more than 2.5 million colored bricks at his disposal, Sawaya creates mostly 3-dimensional sculptures and massive portraits.
 Depending on the size and complexity, he takes his time with his work, delivering some astounding results.

 From geeky sculptures like Han Solo in Carbonite to poignant pieces like Heartfelt, he uses Lego to create something visionary.
 His show, The Art of the Brick, is currently touring through museums throughout the world.